 Ascariasis is due to infection with the Ascaris lumbricoides adult worm and typically presents with gastrointestinal or pulmonary symptoms, depending on the stage of development.

 Ascaris lumbricoides is widely distributed in tropical and subtropical regions and in other humid areas.
-Approximately one-fourth of the world population infected at any given time.
+Approximately one-quarter of the world's population is infected at any given time.
 It is much less common in developed countries and relatively rare in the United States.

 Clinical presentations vary according to the stage of the life cycle of infection (see parasitology below).

 Rare complications include cardiac tamponade and airway obstruction.